 When buying a property in the UK, some may come with conditions that could affect your ownership rights or future use of the land.
 These conditions might include agricultural ties, restrictive covenants, or overage clauses.
 If you’re considering purchasing a property with any of these restrictions, it’s crucial to understand what they mean and how they could impact your plans.
+Such restrictions can have far-reaching effects on your ability to modify, use, or sell the property, and knowing the details will help you make an informed decision and avoid potential legal or financial pitfalls.

 What Are Agricultural Ties?